Cognigy/Documentation/docs/ai/installation/AI-login.md

 https://<frontend-url>/login?organizationId=<organization-id>
 ```

-The `organization-id` is a unique identifier with 24 characters that identifies an organization in Cognigy.AI.
+The `organization-id` parameter is a unique identifier with 24 characters that identifies an organization in Cognigy.AI.

 !!! warning
     If you are part of more than one organization, you need to include `organizationId` in the login URL.
 Otherwise, the login fails.